 What is Customer Success?

 Customer success is a proactive business function that helps customers achieve their desired outcomes with your product, driving retention and expansion.
-Learn strategies, roles, and metrics.

 What is Customer Success?

-Customer success is the proactive function of ensuring customers achieve their desired outcomes while using your product or service — not just preventing churn, but actively driving value.
+Customer success is the proactive function of ensuring customers achieve their desired outcomes while using your product or service.
+Not just preventing churn, but actively driving value.

-Customer support is reactive — it responds to problems.
-Customer success is proactive — it anticipates needs, monitors health signals, and intervenes before problems happen.
+Customer support is reactive.
+It responds to problems.
+Customer success is proactive.
+It anticipates needs, monitors health signals, and intervenes before problems happen.
 A customer success manager (CSM) doesn’t wait for a cancellation request.
 They spot declining product usage, reach out, and fix the issue before the customer even thinks about leaving.

 Gainsight reports that companies with dedicated customer success teams see 24% higher net revenue retention than companies without.
-The role has grown from a nice-to-have to a must-have — especially for subscription businesses where revenue is earned over time, not at the point of sale.
+The role has grown from a nice-to-have to a must-have.
+Especially for subscription businesses where revenue is earned over time, not at the point of sale.

 Why Does Customer Success Matter?